codemargaret/personal_reflection_project/README.md

 # _Personal Reflection Project: Discussion Forum_

-#### _An reflection on my development as a coder so far, 11.03.2017_
+#### _A reflection on my development as a coder so far, 11.03.2017_

 #### By _Margaret Berry_

 ## Description
 _Fourteen weeks into my coding bootcamp, Epicodus gave me a day to reflect on my strengths and weaknesses as a programmer.
 It was an open-ended assignment to think about my strengths and weaknesses, and to dive into something I need to work on or learn more about._

 _This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0._

 ## Setup and Installation Instructions
 1. `$ git clone [this repository]`
 2. `$ cd personal_reflection_project`
 3. `$ cd discussion-forum`
+4. `$ npm install`
+5. `$ npm install --save-dev @types/jasmine`
+6. `$ bower install bootstrap --save`
+7. _Firebase setup:_
-4. _Go to [firebase](https://firebase.google.com/) and login or create a free account._
+* _Go to [firebase](https://firebase.google.com/) and login or create a free account._
-5. _Go to the firebase console and create a project called 'discussion-forum'._
+* _Go to the firebase console and create a project called 'discussion-forum'._
-6. _Click 'add firebase to your web app'._
+* _Click 'add firebase to your web app'._
-7. `$ touch src/app/api-keys.ts` _then add the following code:_`export var masterFirebaseConfig = { apiKey: "xxxx", authDomain: "xxxx.firebaseapp.com", databaseURL: "https://xxxx.firebaseio.com", storageBucket: "xxxx.appspot.com", messagingSenderId: "xxxx" };` _but replace the x's with your information._
+* `$ touch src/app/api-keys.ts` _then add the following code:_`export var masterFirebaseConfig = { apiKey: "xxxx", authDomain: "xxxx.firebaseapp.com", databaseURL: "https://xxxx.firebaseio.com", storageBucket: "xxxx.appspot.com", messagingSenderId: "xxxx" };` _but replace the x's with your information._
-9. _Add the following code to your .gitignore file:_ `#Firebase credentials /src/app/api-keys.ts `
+* _Add the following code to your .gitignore file:_ `#Firebase credentials /src/app/api-keys.ts `
-10. _Visit the Firebase console, click 'discussion-forum,' and click the database option from the lefthand side of the menu._
+* _Visit the Firebase console, click 'discussion-forum,' and click the database option from the lefthand side of the menu._
-11. _Click 'Realtime Database,' then 'Rules.'
+* _Click 'Realtime Database,' then 'Rules.'
 Set the value of .read and .write to 'true' and click 'publish.'_
-12. _'Click 'Data,' then click the three dots in the upper righthand corner.
+* _'Click 'Data,' then click the three dots in the upper righthand corner.
 Select 'Import JSON' and navigate to 'sample-posts.json' from this project._

+## Angular Information

+#### Development server
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+#### Code scaffolding
+Run `ng generate component component-name` to generate a new component.
+You can also use `ng generate directive/pipe/service/class/module`.
+#### Build
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.
+#### Running unit tests
+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+#### Running end-to-end tests
+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.
+#### Further help
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## My Strengths
 * _Clear documentation: my commits and READMEs are generally clear and easy to understand._